SmarterApp/RDW_Documentation/docs/Monitoring.md

 Note that setting the log level via the actuator end-point will be in effect only for the currently running process.
 Other instances of the process will not be affected, and restarting the process will revert back to the configured log levels.

 #### Log Collection
-The approach is to use fluentd on the nodes to tail logs and forward entries to a central service like Elasticsearch.
-If you ask six developers how to install and configure fluentd in a kubernetes cluster you'll get a dozen different answers.
+The approach is to use fluentd on the nodes to tail logs and forward entries to a central service like Elasticsearch or Graylog.
+If you ask six people how to install and configure fluentd in a kubernetes cluster you'll get a dozen different answers.
 If you want to do a little reading:

 * [Overview of Kubernetes logging](https://kubernetes.io/docs/concepts/cluster-administration/logging/)
 * [Kubernetes logging with Elasticsearch/Kibana](https://kubernetes.io/docs/tasks/debug-application-cluster/logging-elasticsearch-kibana/)